DevScholar/rust-for-js-devs/src/language/polymorphism.md

 # Polymorphism

-Rust does not support classes and sub-classing therefore polymorphism can't be achieved in an identical manner to C#.
+Rust does not support classes and sub-classing therefore polymorphism can't be achieved in an identical manner to JavaScript.

 See also: